 Exactly one week after leaving home to head to Europe, we had to pack up and head back home again.
 On the way over, we went the long way via Philadelphia so I could sample the former US Airways Envoy Class.
 On the way home, though, we kept it simple and took the nonstop to Dallas.
-The bad news: American operates the Paris-DFW route using non-updated aircraft.
+The bad news: American doesn’t operate the Paris-DFW route using updated aircraft.
 Specifically, the old style American Airlines B777-200 Business Class, about as long-in-the-tooth product as you can get.
 Hey, it’s still got to be better than coach, right?

 American Airlines (AA) Flight 49